Vision, Mission and Values

 Our Business Plan and Policy Statement sets out the standards of protection we aspire to provide and how we will go about managing flood risk and water levels and delivering services in our area.
 The Board’s Business Plan and Policy Statement and most of its tactical and operational policies can be viewed and downloaded from our website.

 We are able to draw on the local knowledge and experience of our Board Members who give their time freely to serve you, as custodians of our lowland environment.
 As a member of the WMA we also have access to the group’s employees, in addition to the Board’s own Pump Attendants and employees.
 For more information please visit our Organisation webpage.

 The Board provides leadership within a framework of prudent and effective controls, which enables risk to be properly assessed and managed.
 The Board has put in place a number of plans, policies, procedures and governance arrangements to ensure best value, probity, propriety and transparency in the decision making process.
 For more info please check-out our Governance webpage.

 We have two primary sources of Income: the direct rating of all agricultural land and buildings from drainage ratepayers and special levy payments from Local Authorities, which reflect the extent of other property in the Drainage District.
-The Board sets the rate and special levies each year based on an estimate of its net expenditure, which can be viewed and downloaded from our website.
+The Board sets the rate and special levies each year based on an estimate of its net expenditure, which, together with the indicative 5-year forecast can be viewed and downloaded from our website.
 Our policy is to limit any increases to the Consumer Price Index, as indicated by the Office for National Statistics for October every year.